|Sponsor:||Blue Ridge Lumber (1981)|

 The primary purpose of this Project was the reduction of deciduous competition, thus assisting the coniferous crop trees to maintain "free-to-grow" status.

-Objectives included the decrease of intra- and inter-specific competition, establishment of pre-determined densities and composition structure within each block, and the creation of an environment in which the crop trees can maintain "free-to- grow" status.
+Objectives included the decrease of intra- and inter-specific competition, establish pre-determined densities and composition structure, and create an environment in which the crop trees can maintain "free-to-grow".

-Over the 2002 field season, approximately 766.5 hectares were manually tended using brush saws.
-"All found" costs were $560.55 per hectare and overall quality over thirty-six blocks averaged 96.7 %.
+Over the 2000 field season, approximately 2,131 hectares was manually tended using brush saws.
+"All found" costs were $517.07 per hectare and overall quality on most of the blocks exceeded the 95% level.

 Weeding & Thinning